 While creating any application, be it web or mobile, developers find it difficult to choose between Node.js and Django.
-While creating one, you should have a robust technology stack that will power this application.
+While creating an application, you should have a robust technology stack to power it.

 Mentioned below are the topics that will be discussed in this blog:

-Before getting into the difference between Node.js and Django, let’s understand the use of these frameworks individually.
+Before getting into the difference between Node.js and Django, let us understand the use of these frameworks individually.

 What is Node.js?